qiwenxu697/cse15l-lab-reports/lab1-report.md

   [user@sahara ~]$ cd
   [user@sahara ~]$
 ```
-The working directory is home. 'cd change the current directory to be the argument.
+The working directory is home. `cd` change the current directory to be the argument.
 There is no argument for this command.
 Therefore, the current directory is not changing.

 2. using the command with a path to a directory as an argument:
 ```